 Swedish Pancakes are a dense, unleavened version of pancakes, similar to a crepe.
 They are high in protein and lower in sugar and carbohydrates than traditional pancakes and they taste great served with fresh fruit and syrup!

-I love these served with fresh fruit and real maple syrup, but I think they would also be great with your favorite nut butter or chocolate hazelnut spread and sliced bananas.
+I love these served with fresh fruit and real maple syrup, and Mr. Dreamboat always eats them with nut butter or chocolate hazelnut spread and sliced bananas.

 - 2 large eggs